Mentioning Nuts in The Bible

 Old Testament Mention Of Nuts in the Bible

 In the Song of Solomon, the narrator says, “I went down into the garden of nuts to see the fruits of the valley, and to see whether the vine flourished, and the pomegranates budded .”
-When the Bible just says “nuts,” it is probably either walnuts or pistachios.
+When the Bible says “nuts,” it is probably walnuts or pistachios.

 Click to rate this post!